Flattery, Fluff, and Fog: Diagnosing and Mitigating Idiosyncratic Biases in Preference Models: Preference Model Biases

 In either of the above two formulations, preference models may overprioritize certain features, which can cause misalignment or unreliable evaluation.
 As shown in Table~\ref{tab:bias_examples}, we study five biases that are idiosyncratic of LM generations:

-\begin{itemize}[leftmargin=*, label= {$\bullet$}] \item \textbf{Length}: Preference models often favor longer responses, even when the added length doesn't contribute substantive information \cite{singhal2024a,dubois2024lengthcontrolled}.
+\begin{itemize}[leftmargin=*, label= {$\bullet$}] \item \textbf{Length}: Preference models often favor longer responses, even when the added length doesn't contribute substantive information \citep{singhal2024a,dubois2024lengthcontrolled,shen-etal-2023-loose}.
 This bias may stem from a training data heuristic, where length is a correlate of comprehensiveness.
-As a result, models may generate overly verbose responses. \item \textbf{Structure}: Preference models may disproportionately favor responses with bullet lists or numbered points over narrative prose, even when prose is more suitable \cite{lmsysDoesStyle}.
-This could be learned if structured formats are overrepresented in responses preferred by annotators.
-The consequence is a potential overuse of listicles, leading to outputs that feel formulaic or fail to convey arguments that benefit from prose. \item \textbf{Jargon}: This refers to a preference for responses using specialized or domain-specific terminology even when it is not necessary.
-Models might learn this if the presence of jargon in the training data is correlated with highly-preferred responses, leading them to use it as a proxy for quality.
-Resultingly, models may generate responses that give a superficial impression of expertise without being more useful. \item \textbf{Sycophancy}: This involves the model agreeing with or validating the user's stated opinions and assumptions, rather than offering a neutral and objective response \cite{sharma2024towards,perez-etal-2023-discovering}.
-This behavior may stem from training data if sycophantic responses were more often preferred by human annotators.
-The downside of this bias is that models may reinforce a user's biases, fail to provide objective information and appear less trustworthy. \item \textbf{Vagueness}: This bias is characterized by models favoring responses that make broad statements that cover multiple aspects superficially, rather than providing concrete information that specifically addresses the query (example in Table~\ref{tab:vagueness_example}).
+As a result, models may generate overly verbose responses. \item \textbf{Structure}: Preference models may disproportionately favor responses with bullet lists or numbered points over narrative prose, even when prose is more suitable \citep{lmsysDoesStyle}.
+This bias may stem from structured formats being overrepresented in responses preferred by annotators.
+The consequence is a potential overuse of listicles, leading to outputs that feel formulaic or fail to convey arguments that benefit from prose.
+Prior work has further shown that such format biases, including preferences for lists, emojis, and other stylistic markers, are pervasive in preference models and can be easily amplified during alignment \citep{zhang2025listsemojisformatbias}. \item \textbf{Jargon}: This refers to a preference for responses using specialized or domain-specific terminology, even when it is not necessary.
+Models might learn this if the presence of jargon in the training data is correlated with highly preferred responses, leading them to use it as a proxy for quality.
+Resultingly, models may generate responses that give a superficial impression of expertise without being more useful. \item \textbf{Sycophancy}: This involves the model agreeing with or validating the user's stated opinions and assumptions, rather than offering a neutral and objective response \citep{sharma2024towards,perez-etal-2023-discovering}.
+This behavior may arise from training data if human annotators preferred sycophantic responses more often.
+The downside of this bias is that models may reinforce a user's biases, fail to provide objective information, and appear less trustworthy. \item \textbf{Vagueness}: This bias is characterized by models favoring responses that make broad statements that cover multiple aspects superficially, rather than providing concrete information that specifically addresses the query (example in Appendix Table~\ref{tab:vagueness_example}).
 This may stem from vague statements being less falsifiable, and thus less penalized in training data.
 Such vague outputs can lead to responses that are unhelpful and lack depth. \end{itemize}